Differentials on the arc space: Maximal divisorial arcs

 \begin{theorem} Let $X$ be a reduced scheme of finite type over a perfect field.
 For every divisorial valuation $q\ord_E$ on $X$ there exists a unique maximal divisorial arc $\alpha \in X_\infty$ with $\ord_\alpha = q\ord_E$.
 Moreover:

 \end{theorem}

-\begin{proof} The first assertion is a direct consequence of \cref{th:max-div-arc}.
+\begin{proof} The first assertion is well-known and can be viewed as a direct consequence of \cref{th:max-div-arc}.
 The formula for the embedding dimension follows from \cref{th:BTR}, after we notice that if $\beta$ is the generic point of $\Cont^{\ge q}(E^\circ,Y)$ then $\embdim(\mathcal O_{Y_\infty,\beta}) = q$, which is an easy computation given that $Y$ is smooth. \end{proof}

+From \cref{th:char-finite-cylcodim}, we recover the following fact about maximal divisorial arcs due to \cite{ELM04} when $X$ is a smooth variety and \cite{dFEI08,Reg09} for arbitrary varieties.

+\begin{corollary} Let $X$ be a reduced scheme of finite type.
+Then every maximal divisorial arc $\alpha \in X_\infty$ is a constructible point and is not contained in $(\Sing X)_\infty$. \end{corollary}